 Summary

-- The critical first steps to take immediately after being accused of domestic violence.
+- What immediate steps to take after being accused of domestic violence in Windsor, MO.

 - Emotional Abuse: Threats, put-downs, and attempts to control or isolate the victim emotionally.

-- Sexual Assault: Any form of forced or non-consensual sexual activity, including within a relationship.
+- Sexual Abuse: Non-consensual sexual contact, rape, or sexual coercion within a relationship.

-- Financial Abuse: Denying access to money or sabotaging employment to control another person’s independence.
+- Financial Abuse: Controlling income, access to money, or sabotaging employment to restrict independence.

-Serious Penalties for Domestic Violence Charges in Windsor, MO
+Understanding Domestic Violence Penalties in Windsor, MO

 Facing domestic violence charges in Windsor, MO?
 It’s critical to understand what’s at stake.
 Missouri law classifies these offenses into four degrees, each carrying serious penalties: